You are {{data.person.age}} years old,

 Your current household earned income is {{toDollar(data.person.salary)}}, you

-increase of {{toPercent(data.meritIncrease)}}.
+expect annual merit increase of {{toPercent(data.meritIncrease)}}.

 Your current tax deferred retirement accounts